College of Southern Idaho

 College of Southern Idaho (CSI) is a public community college in Twin Falls, Idaho.
 It also has off-campus programs in Jerome, Hailey, Burley and Gooding.
-Until the foundation of the College of Western Idaho in 2007, CSI was one of only two comprehensive community colleges in Idaho, along with North Idaho College in Coeur d'Alene.
+Together with the College of Eastern Idaho, College of Western Idaho and North Idaho College, CSI is one of only four comprehensive community colleges in Idaho.

 College of Southern Idaho offers associate of arts, associate of science, associate of applied science degrees, and technical certificates in over 115 disciplines.
 Additional upper-division courses through the University of Idaho, Idaho State University, and Boise State University are also offered.
 CSI's enrollment is approximately 7,000 students with an additional 3,000 in non-credit courses.
 Approximately 85% of the student body is from Idaho's Magic Valley region.
 The college is governed by a five-member board of trustees elected at large by voters in Twin Falls and Jerome Counties.

 History

 The region was originally served by the Southern Idaho College of Education (SICE) in Albion, which closed in 1951.
 Although proposals for a junior college in southern Idaho were made as early as 1952 and courses were offered at the short-lived Southern Idaho College in Buhl in the early 1960s, it wasn't until the Idaho Legislature passed and Governor Robert Smylie signed the Junior College Act in 1963 that the foundation of what became the College of Southern Idaho began in earnest.
-In November 1964 voters in Twin Falls County formed a junior college district under the provisions of the Junior College Act.
+In November 1964, voters in Twin Falls County formed a junior college district under the provisions of the Junior College Act.
 Neighboring Jerome County joined the district in 1965.
 CSI held its first classes at Twin Falls High School later that year.

 In 1967, a men's basketball program was founded at CSI by Eddie Sutton, who later became a prominent basketball coach at Kentucky and Oklahoma State.
 The CSI men's basketball team has consistently been a national contender at the community college level ever since.
 Home games routinely sell out season after season and rank as one of Twin Falls' main entertainment draws.